highmobility/bluetooth-websocket-api/README.md

 #BluetoothWebsocketAPI

 ## Description
+ - This is WebBluetoothAPI and WebSocket based library
  - Operate BLE devices from web browser and connect with server
  - Serve will be able to some command to operate BLE device